The SCOTT Treatment: Your Video Content Professionally Repackaged for Profit, Promotion and Education

-Hangouts on Air are (1) easily accessible, (2) affordable (free), (3) immediately indexed by Google Search, (4) can grow your online authority, and (5) engage your virtual community.
+Today’s video production and distribution over YouTube, Facebook and elsewhere is (1) easily accessible, (2) affordable (free), (3) indexed by Google Search (YT only), (4) can grow your online authority, and (5) engage your virtual community.

-The SCOTT Treatment creates a custom open/close for your HOAs, removes dated, repetitive and/or unwanted material including verbal ticks (ahhs, umms, you knows, etc.), and will help keep your content as fresh and relevant in years to come as it was the day it was recorded.
+The SCOTT Treatment can create a custom open/close for your programs, removes dated, repetitive and/or unwanted material including verbal ticks (ahhs, umms, you knows, etc.), and will help keep your content as fresh and relevant in years to come as it was the day it was recorded.

 If you aren't familiar with The Scott Treatment by Scott Scowcroft, pay attention...
 This is a fantastic way to pull a segment out of a HOA and create content that stands on its own two feet.
 GPlus Business Spotlight ♦ Post ♦ Comment –

 Once again, the amazing Scott Scowcroft did a great job boiling down the secrets to leveraging Google+ at your next industry conference to place your brand in the center of the conversation.
 Thank you Kathi Browne for always conducting an fabulous interview. ~Todd Hartley ♦ CEO of WireBuzz ♦ Post

 When you click end broadcast your work has only begun.
 Make the most of your Hangout on Air (HoA) by doing the work of follow up. ♦ #22.
 Slice and dice sections of the video to create small snippets to use in various ways.
 This is known in some circles as “The Scott Treatment.”

 Thanks It was great to finally meet the genius behind the "Scott Treatment" and boy am I glad I did!
 You sir, have a LOT to offer! looking forward to our next discussion. ~Jason T. Wiser ♦ Digital Business Strategy Consultant ♦ Post